MaayanLab/clustergrammer-docs/docs/case_studies.rst

 Case Studies and Examples
 -------------------------
-Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data (e.g. a matrix).
+Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
 Below are links to several example case studies and examples using Clustergrammer.

 Cancer Cell Line Encyclopedia Gene Expression Data
 ==================================================